-- Remove any anti-virus software from your computer to prevent possible incompatibility of resident Dr.Web components.. - In Windows Server 2016, disable Windows Defender manually, using group policies. - Install all critical updates recommended by the operating system developer.
+- Remove any anti-virus software from your computer to prevent possible incompatibility of resident Dr.Web components. - in case of installation of Dr.Web Firewall, uninstall all other firewalls from your computer. - In Windows Server 2016, disable Windows Defender manually, using group policies. - Install all critical updates recommended by the operating system developer.
 If the operating system is no longer supported, then upgrade to a newer operating system.